-Based on the activity plans resolved by the Compliance Committee, the Company has also carried out compliance training and has been issuing "Compliance News Letter" once every month.
-The Company also holds meetings between the compliance managers in each Unit, which aim at sharing and raising compliance awareness among all personnel.
-As a major activity of this fiscal year and as part of strengthening the global implementation of the systems of anti-bribery and corruption within the INPEX Group, the Company conducted E-learning sessions for officers and employees, and implemented the risk assessment of overseas offices as per the previous fiscal year.
+Based on the activity plans resolved by the Compliance Committee, the Company has enhanced various information dissemination tools regarding compliance used in the Company.
+Also, after clearly defining the roles of compliance administrators and compliance managers in each Unit based on internal regulations, through holding meetings between the person-in-charge of the department supervising compliance and the compliance managers of each Unit semiannually, the Company has worked on enhancing and strengthening compliance activities among all personnel.
+As major activities of this fiscal year, besides the internal compliance training conducted regularly, education sessions about power harassment for those in managerial positions, compliance awareness surveys to determine the level of penetration and implementation conditions of all officers and employees in the Group, and training based on the results of those surveys, were also implemented.
+Furthermore, as part of strengthening the global implementation of the systems of anti-bribery and corruption within the INPEX Group, the Company conducted training sessions by department, and implemented the risk assessment of overseas offices as per the previous fiscal year.